 These bars are aptly named as the designers have made these buildings so you can grasp a true 360 of the city’s skyline, not for those scared of heights.
 As you come down to ground level the previously mentioned Khao San Road is popular in the party scene and amongst a younger crowd.

-Cheap drink and quirky bars, this place offers bright lights, noise and acts as a hub for many traveling to Bangkok.
+Cheap drink and quirky bars, this place offers bright lights, noise and acts as a hub for many travelling to Bangkok.
 A great place to mix and have a laugh with locals and other tourists alike.

 The growth of the Bangkok nightlife scene has become synonymous with its tourism boom, but one thing that has always been central in both is the infamously renowned adult-themed party districts.